Frequently Asked Questions about Therapy

 6. What is the rate for reimbursement for the CPT diagnostic code 90834-95 or 90834-GT (i.e., 45-minute individual therapy session provided by teletherapy)?

-• First, you’ll meet with me by phone for a 15-minute consultation.
+First, request a free 15-minute consultation by completing the survey on the Contact Me page.
+You’ll meet with me by phone for a 15-minute consultation.
 The purpose of this brief initial phone call is for me to get an idea of your concerns and for us to confirm that we’re a good fit to work together.
 I’ll call you at the number you provide me in the contact form or by email.
 We’ll briefly discuss what brings you to therapy at this time, along with what you’d like to get out of therapy.
 This is also a chance for you to ask me any initial questions you have for me.
 By the end of our phone call, we can decide to schedule your first appointment or make an alternative plan.

 If we decide to work together: